dev-labs-bg/laravel-csv-importer/README.md

 ### Column mappings

-The exporter `$column_mappings` property serves the same purpose as the importer [`$column_mappings`](https://github.com/dev-labs-bg/laravel-csv-importer/#column-mappings).
+The exporter `$column_mapping` property serves the same purpose as the importer [`$column_mapping`](https://github.com/dev-labs-bg/laravel-csv-importer/#column-mappings).
 It allows you to define a relationship between the table columns (or model properties/methods) and CSV columns.
 The exporter uses this mapping to generate the CSV output.

-Unlike the importer, the exporter `$column_mappings` allow you to use model properties, as well as map model functions to CSV columns.
+Like the importer, the exporter `$column_mapping` allows you to use model properties, as well as map model functions to CSV columns.
 Here's an example of a mappnig between a model property and a CSV column that uses a postprocessing function:

 ```
-protected $column_mappings = [
+protected $column_mapping = [
     'model_property' => ['name' => 'csv_column', 'processors' => ['postprocessor_name' => 'parameter']],
 ];
 ```